 Hospitainer builds hospital in Philippines

-In the first week of December a mobile Hospital (build out of shipping containers) is send to the worst-hit area of the Philippines to bring medical relief to the victims of the Typhoon Haiyan.
-The hospital is transported by plane and boat to the disaster area.
+In the first week of December a mobile Hospital (built out of shipping containers) was sent to the worst-hit area of the Philippines to bring medical relief to the victims of the Typhoon Haiyan.
+The hospital was transported by plane and boat to the disaster area.

 On November 8th, 2013 the Philippines were hit by one of the worst storms ever reported, typhoon Haiyan, which reached wind speeds of more than 250 km/h and therefore can be listed under the fifth and strongest category.

 Entire villages and cities were wiped out, trees were pulled out of the ground and roofs were blown off houses.
 More than 5,000 people lost their lives due to the typhoon and over 13 million people were victimized by this natural disaster.

 The health consequences of the disaster were immense.
 More than 50% of the hospitals in the affected area were destroyed.
 Thousands of people with fractures, cuts and other injuries were waiting for medical care.
 Besides serious injuries caused by flying debris and collapsed buildings, three weeks after the typhoon, other diseases began to emerge due to lacking hygiene and clean drinking water.

 Diarrhoea, dehydration, severe skin infections, pneumonia and tuberculosis were becoming more common.
 One group was extra vulnerable in this whole drama.
 Estimates are that around 200,000 pregnant women lived in the disaster area.

 Rolof Mulder from Hospitainer said: “The need is high, women give birth between the rubble, lacking any privacy and medical care.
 The Hospitainer provides these women a safe and secure environment where mother and child can receive all the needed medical care.
 The Hospitainer is equipped with an emergency obstetric clinic so that caesarean sections and other surgical interventions can be carried out”.